lando2319/lando2319.github.io/_posts/2016-05-24-learn-craps-yo-patient-dealers-teaching-craps-on-a-mobile-app.md

 categories: Learn-Craps-Yo Product
 ---

 Craps is a fun game, I should know, once upon a time I was a Craps Dealer before getting into iOS development.
 I wanted to create a Craps game that could FULLY teach Craps.
-Game integrity is very important, some of other Craps games on the app store have glaring errors which allow for moves which would never be allowed on a real Craps table, not to mention there is little, if any, actual guidance.
+Game integrity is very important, some of the other Craps games on the app store have glaring errors which allow for moves which would never be allowed on a real Craps table, not to mention there is little, if any, actual guidance.

 This is why I created [Learn Craps Yo](http://learncrapsyo.com), to fully teach Craps in a risk-free environment, with 100% game integrity, all under the helpful guidance of friendly dealers.